blahcat/blahcat.github.io/_posts/2016-06-13-armpwn-challenge.md

 The use of `fork()` is a good news as we know that we will be able to reuse any address we leaked.

-The forked process executes `treat_requests()` and is more interesting: the function starts by reading 0x800 bytes and look for the marker of end for HTTP headers (`CRLF`*2).
-If not found, it will keep looping.
+The forked process which executes `treat_requests()` is more interesting: the function starts by reading 0x800 bytes and look for the marker of end for HTTP headers (`CRLF`*2).
+If not found, it will keep iterating through the loop.
 Otherwise, the block read will search for the header `Content-Length` and if found, will call `strtol()` on it to convert the pointer into a long integer (let's call it `N`).
 ![](https://i.imgur.com/awC1RfU.png)